himself65/rich-data/README.md

 ### Plugin

-Plugin is the basic unit of Viewer.
-Which connect the viewer between data structure, UI, and logic.
+Plugin is the basic unit of Rich Data that connects the Viewer to your data structure, applying UI and logic.

-You can inject function into whole Viewer by using `middleware`.
+You can inject arbitrary functionality into the Viewer by using `middleware`.

 ```tsx
 const TestPlugin = defineMiddleware({